f1db/f1db/README.md

 - JSON splitted (multiple data files)
 - Smile (binary variant of the JSON format)
 - SQL (MySQL, PostgreSQL or SQLite .sql dump files to create and populate a custom database)
+- SQL with single inserts (much smaller .sql dump files with single insert per table; better performance but not supported by all platforms)
 - SQLite database